togi2benji/weather-journal-app/README.md

 5. Updated UI dynamically with a function.

 ## To Run this app
-Download the zip file and run terminal.
+Download the zip file and run the folder terminal on VS Code.
 Enter node server.js